imyhalex/comp-sci-study-journal/csci1270/operator-execution-continue.md

 ![img](./img/Screenshot%202025-10-09%20at%2014.01.59.png)

 # Query Plan (Lecture 10 & 11)

+__What is a Query Plan__
 - DBMS converts query into plan comprised of logical operators
     - Represented as a tree
     - Technically a Directed Acyclic Graph (DAG)
 - Data flows from the leaves of the tree up towards the root.
 - The output of the root node is the result of the query.
+- When you write:
+    ```sql
+    SELECT name FROM users WHERE age > 30;
+    ```
+    - The DBMS:
+        - Parses it into an abstract syntax tree (AST)
+        - Translate that into a __logical plan__ of relational operators (like `Scan`, `Filter`, `Project`)
+        - Then converts it ont a __physical plan__, choosing algoritms for each opeartor (e.g. "use seqential scan" or "use index scan")

 __Processing Model__
 - A DBMS's processing model defines how the system executes a query plan.
-- Approach #1: Iterator Model
+- Approach #1: Iterator Model ("Tuple-at-a-time")
-- Approach #2: Materialization Model
+- Approach #2: Materialization Model (“Operator-at-a-time”)
 - Approach #3: Vectorized / Batch Model

-__Iterator Model__
+__Iterator Model ("Tuple-at-a-time")__
 ![img](./img/Screenshot%202025-10-14%20at%2013.10.53.png)
 - Each query plan opeator implements three functions:
     - `Open()`
     - `Close()`
     - `Next()`
-    - On each invocatoin, the oprator returns either a single tuple or a null marker if there are no more tuples
-    - The operator implements a look that calls Next() on its children to retrive their tuples and then process them
+- Each call to `Next()` pulls one tuple at a time from its child
-- This is called the iterator model (aka _tuple-at-a-time_, or _pipeline_ model)
+- This is the __most common model__ (used in PostgreSQL, SQLite, MySQL)
+- Analogy: Imagine waiters passing one dish at a time from the kitchen to the customer: as soon as one is ready, it moves up the chain
+- Pros:
-- Used on almost every DBMS.
-Allow for tuple pipelining
+    - Streams data: good for pipelining
+    - Low memory useage
+    - Works nicely with `LIMIT` (can stop early)
+- Cons:
+    - Many function calls (each tuple = one call)
-- Some operators must block until their children emit all their tuples
+    - Some operators (like hash join or sort) must materialize all input first: they are "pipline breakers"
-    - Hash joins, hash aggregaties, order by
-    - Thee are called pipeliine breakers
-- No intermediate buffers needed
-- Ouput control works easily with this approach(e.g. `LIMIT`)

-__Materialization Model__
+__Materialization Model (“Operator-at-a-time”)__
 ![img](./img/Screenshot%202025-10-14%20at%2013.11.35.png)
-- Each oprator processes its inoyt all at once and them emits its putput all at once
+- Each operator comsumes all its input, computes the result, and emits the full output at once
-    - The oprator "materializer" its output as a single result.
-    - The DBMS can push down hint (e.g. LIMIT) to avoid scanning too many tuples
+- Used in system optimized for OLAP workloads (e.g., column stores like MonetDB or DuckDB)
+- Analogy: Each chef finishes cooking all dishes first before serving: no partial results
+- Pros:
+    - Fewer function calls
+    - Great for batch processing and caching
+- Cons:
+    - Needs more memory (buffers)
+    - No early results (must finish all work before output)

 __Iterator vs. Materilization Tradeoffs__
 - Number of function calls